replayio/docs/src/app/test-runners/cypress-io/page.md

 title: Cypress.io
 description: Replay works great with Cypress.
 You can set up your project to use Replay Browser in matter of minutes and then customize it to your needs.
 With Replay Browser integration, you’ll be able to see all your Cypress steps as well as code of your application.
 ---

 ## Getting more insight

 The most annoying test flakes are those that cannot be reproduced locally or simply don’t show up when you need them to.
 But we think that **what happens on CI should not stay on CI**.

 Recording your test run using replay will provide more info than any test result, logger or any DOM snapshot trace ever could.
 That’s because a replay provides you with **context for every line of code**.
 For both your spec and the app you test.

 {% figure
     alt="Jumping to code"
     src="/images/jump_to_code.png"
-    gradient="bg-gradient-to-r from-fuchsia-600 via-pink-500 to-rose-200"
     height=870
     width=870
 /%}

 ## Context matters

 Cypress brings its special chaining syntax, that is fun to use, but can sometimes lead to unexpected issues.
 Retryability mechanisms can sometimes race-condition, starting a chain of events that can be hard to trace back.

 Replay tackles this by providing you more context and deeper insight.
 All packaged into DevTools that we love to work with.
 And with time-travelling capability on top of it.

 ## Trace back every DOM change

 Replay allows you to track every DOM change, not just those that are captured by "before" and "after" snapshots.
 Let’s look at the following test:

 ```ts {% fileName="spec.cy.ts" lineNumbers=true %}